-The project is led by Deputy Dean for Research & Professional Practice in the Faculty of Management, Professor Michael Silk, and in collaboration with the Federal University of Rio de Janeiro amongst other UK and North and South American universities.
+The project is led by Deputy Dean for Research & Professional Practice in the Bournemouth University Business School, Professor Michael Silk, and in collaboration with the Federal University of Rio de Janeiro amongst other UK and North and South American universities.
 During the 2016 Rio Summer Olympics, the project examined the complexities of urban renewal, relationships between police, city officials and sex workers, and places of sexual commerce.

 Professor Michael Silk discusses his research on sex workers at the Olympics

 Looking back to London

 Professor Silk’s previous work on SMEs has focused on event-led urban regeneration which often tended to privilege certain groups while marginalising others.
 For example, urban regeneration in East London following the 2012 Olympics has meant that it is now perceived to be a safe and secure place for leisure, working and living.
 However, Professor Silk has found that the voices of marginalised Londoners who were subject to increased regulation have been largely absent from academic work.

 Professor Silk says: “In analysis of Rio de Janeiro we wanted to develop an evidence base that told the stories of those who are often deemed to be unwelcome, subject to new criminal codes or physically dispersed.
 We wanted to elevate these voices so as to ensure that SMEs do not simply become a reflection of wealth.